Skip to content

 Quite frankly, not everyone should bother to learn how to become a proofreader:

-Above all, a proofreading occupation will suit some people better than others.
+Above all, a proofreading career will suit some people better than others.

-How can you be sure that becoming a proofreader will be the right career for you?
+How can you be sure that becoming a proofreader will be the right path for you?

-Well, you can go through the must-have skills all professional proofreaders have in common and make sure you have them, too:
+Well, you can go through the personal qualities all professional proofreaders have in common and make sure you have them, too:

-- An Excellent Knowledge Of Written English: We all know there is a difference between spoken and written English.
+1. An Excellent Knowledge of Written English: We all know there is a difference between spoken and written English (and between American and British English).
 Above-average language skills are necessary to find and correct grammar errors for a living.
+Again, you don’t need an English degree to book this type of work.

-- Attention To Detail: Proofreaders do final checks on written documents.
+2. Attention to Detail: Proofreaders do final checks on written documents.
 An eagle eye for detail is a skill you won’t make it without in the proofreading industry.

-- Love Of Reading: Let’s face it – there is no point in making money proofreading online unless you enjoy reading a lot.
+6. Love of Reading: Let’s face it – there is no point in making money proofreading online unless you enjoy reading a lot and you are already an avid reader.

 Must-Have Tools For Professional Proofreaders